rbalsleyMSFT/FFU/README.md

 **Multiple USB Drive Support**

 You can now plug in multiple USB drives (even using a USB hub) to create multiple USB drives for deployment.
 This is great for partners or customers who need to provide USB drives to their employees to image a large number of devices.
-Open an issue if you see any problems with this
+It will copy the content to one USB drive at a time.
+The most USB drives we've seen created so far is 23 via a USB hub.
+Open an issue if you see any problems with this.

 **Robocopy support**